Applied-Machine-Learning-2021/final-project-ua-team-2/README.md

 ## Usage instructions

 1. Make sure your computer has a GPU, otherwise the project will not run sucessfully
+2. You need a webcam to record your gestures to use this model.

 # TSM Online Hand Gesture Recognition Demo